Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use

 Sensation Lilac features showy panicles of fragrant purple flowers with white edges rising above the foliage in mid spring.
 The flowers are excellent for cutting.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.